Trickfest/rpn-calc/README.md

 ## Introduction

-As a learning exercise, implement a Reverse Polish Notation (RPN) calculator using test-driven development (TDD) and set up a Azure DevOps CI/CD pipeline that deploys to Azure.
+Implement a Reverse Polish Notation (RPN) calculator using test-driven development (TDD) and set up a Azure DevOps CI/CD pipeline that deploys to Azure.

 ## General Application Requirements